 Note: The opinions described in this article belong to the researchers and editors of the Forrester Wave: Digital Process Automation Software, Q4 2021.

-Key Takeaways: The Forrester Wave for Forrester Wave for Digital Process Automation Software, Q4 2021
+Key Takeaways: The Forrester Wave for Digital Process Automation Software, Q4 2021

 Pega is the first Leader named in Forrester’s report, citing the company as “one of the most established vendors in the DPA space.”
 With solid product functionalities and highly-ranked support and training services, Pega has developed a robust marketplace for itself alongside a community of motivated customers.
 The Pega platform provides users with a general-use low-code solution equipped with DPA functionalities for process orchestrations, modeling, integrated decisioning tools, document automation, AI, dynamic case management (DCM), RPA, and more.